 From Macedonia to Montana, how did we wind up with today’s technology?

-Of all the thoughts that drift by when you’re on the water, the history of the rod in your hand might not top the list.
+Of all the thoughts that drift by when you’re on the water, the history of the fly rod in your hand might not top the list.
 But with every cast, you are celebrating two millennia of fly rod history and innovation.
-And though the earliest recorded fly rods bore little resemblance to their contemporary kin, they satisfied the same fundamental desire: outwitting Mother Nature amid her most serene landscapes.
+And though the earliest recorded fly rods bore little resemblance to their contemporary counterparts, they satisfied the same fundamental desire: outwitting Mother Nature’s trout amid her most serene landscapes.

 In the 17th century, long and hefty branches began to evolve into more modern forms, with craftsmen hollowing fly rods to reduce their weight.
 Then came one of the most substantial developments in the history of the fly rods: as builders experimented with various types of wood and joined the pieces to create custom rods, the first ferrule systems came to be and made way for countless variations in fly rod tapers.